techascent/tech.ml/topics/xgboost_metrics.md

 Now we see a very common case.
 XGBoost is overtraining; the error on the validation set not improving while the model continues to train further.
-We can make this clearer by add in the training dataset to the watches map:
+We can make this clearer by adding in the training dataset to the watches map:

 ```clojure
 user> (def model (ml/train (:train-ds train-test-split)